SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Credible, high-quality crane operator safety programs spend time learning chart use, radius awareness and dynamic behavior, not just basic controls.

 Slow bending under a steady load, similar to what we’ve discussed so far, is only one part of deflection on crane booms.
-Also, consider sudden loading forces, which can create rapid changes in boom shape and stress.
+Also, consider sudden forces when lifting a load, which can create rapid changes in boom shape and stress.

 Cranes do not normally work in blast conditions, but they do face rapid force changes.
-These events behave like small, localized shockwaves that can come from:
+These events behave like sudden dynamic forces that can come from:

-These scenarios can threaten structural integrity if they exceed what the crane was designed to handle.
+These scenarios can threaten structural integrity if they exceed what the crane design was meant to handle.

 Seven Safety Precautions During Crane Operation